 - $31,000 for undergraduate dependent students, but no more than $23,000 can be subsidized

 - $57,500 for undergraduate independent students, but no more than $23,000 can be subsidized

 - 138,500 for graduate students

 Administered by the Rhode Island Higher Education Assistance Authority, these need-based scholarships are awarded to graduating high school seniors planning to enroll full-time.
 The scholarships are restricted to Rhode Island residents, and selection is based on a combination of need and academic achievement as determined by test scores on either the SAT-I or ACT.
 Eligible students receive up to $2500 per year over four years for an aggregate total of $10,000.
-The application process and deadline is the same as the State Grant program explained above.
+This program is limited to renewal applicants only.

 Guidelines for applying for state scholarship/grant programs vary, so students should inquire at the appropriate agency in their state of legal residence regarding application procedures.